Tristan thrush: Feeding

-Bird predation

-In 2010 a paper published by Peter Ryan and Rob Ronconi in the journal Ardea reported an observation of Tristan thrushes breaking open an egg of the Atlantic yellow-nosed albatross.
-They also found that the thrush is a regular predator of the eggs and small chicks of the great shearwater, being responsible for almost half of the egg losses by that species during the early incubation period in a colony on Inaccessible Island.
+A 2010 paper published by Peter Ryan and Rob Ronconi in the journal Ardea reported on the predatory habits of the thrush: they observed Tristan thrushes breaking open an egg of the Atlantic yellow-nosed albatross, and also noted the thrush is a regular predator of eggs and small chicks of the great shearwater, being responsible for almost half of the egg losses by that species during the early incubation period in a colony on Inaccessible Island.
 They saw evidence that the thrushes remove eggs of the spectacled petrel (a breeding endemic of Inaccessible Island) from their nesting burrows.
 The thrushes are also known to kill both white-bellied and white-faced storm petrels directly, probably by taking them from their burrows.
 Furthermore, they have been observed to drink blood from penguins.
-The thrushes will also prey on the chicks, and occasionally the adults, of the Inaccessible Island rail.
+The thrushes will also prey on chicks and the occasional adults of the Inaccessible Island rail.
 With the exception of seabirds such as the brown skua and rare vagrant raptors, the Tristan thrush is the largest terrestrial predator on Tristan da Cunha, occupying a unique position in its ecosystem for a songbird.